stevencombs/retrocombs.github.io/higher-education.md

 <img class="category" src="http://www.stevencombs.com/images/design/higher-education.svg" />

-The career that finances my many hobbies is that of a higher education administrator for a community college in Indiana.
+The career that finances my hobbies is that of a higher education administrator for a community college in Indiana.
 I occasionally share experiences or thoughts about my career in higher education whether it be academics, logistics or administration.

 Below are my higher education related posts: